Thunderbird (John Proudstar): Publication history

 In 2000, for the 25th anniversary of the introduction of Thunderbird, writer Scott Lobdell and artist Aaron Lopresti did a two-issue series about the character, with a cover by Art Adams.
 Marvel Comics never published the series.
 At the same period, after nine years of absence, Chris Claremont returned to the X-Men to take over the titles.
 According to Brian Cronin from Comic Book Resources, there were likely two events that led to the cancellation of this mini-series.
 Firstly, Claremont introduced a new X-Man character Neal Shaara with the codename Thunderbird.
 Secondly, Claremont had his own project for the 25th anniversary: X-Men: Black Sun, which had a spotlight comic on the various members of the All-New, All-Different X-Men, including one on Thunderbird with his partner Wolverine.
 In 2010, the character appeared in the front of a teaser featuring X-Men characters believed to be dead titled "All New, All Different".
 Thunderbird was one of the feature characters in the 2011 two-issue limited series Chaos War: X-Men.

 John Proudstar was resurrected in the main comics continuity in X-Men: The Trial of Magneto #5 (2021), over 45 years after his death.
 He starred in a solo one-shot Giant-Size X-Men: Thunderbird #1 (2022), where he received a new costume.

-Thunderbird will be getting a solo X-Men project.
+Proudstar later appeared in the Weapon X-Men (2025) series, returning to his original costume minus the feathers.
+He maintained his role as a member of the team throughout the series.